The Pentagon is designing an AI that predicts events before they happen

 Together, these decision-making tools are supposed to predict what opponents will do in advance, allowing U.S. military leaders to anticipate their opponents' actions before any conflict arises.

-Such tools, such as the use of artificial intelligence on the battlefield, are particularly attractive to leading military of the US, as they will prepare them in the future, to make decisions within compressed times.
+Tools such as the use of artificial intelligence on the battlefield are particularly attractive to the US military leadership team, as they will prepare them in the future to make decisions in tight times.

 They also cite many popular issues that sound loud, such as the dominance of information, the supremacy of decisions, the complete deterrence and the joint command and control of all sectors (JADC2).